Barry Smith (runner)

-Barry Smith (born 16 April 1953 in London) is a British former long-distance runner.
-He competed in the 1980 Summer Olympics.
+Barry David Smith (born 16 April 1953) is a British former long-distance runner who competed in the 1980 Summer Olympics.

+Biography

-He was a frequent part of the English team at the IAAF World Cross Country Championships.
+Smith was a frequent part of the English team at the IAAF World Cross Country Championships.
 After a junior team medal at the 1972 International Cross Country Championships and 1973 IAAF World Cross Country Championships, he broke through as a senior in 1977 by sharing in the team silver medals.
 He was part of the English team that on the championship in both 1979 and 1980.

+At the 1980 Olympics Games in Moscow, he represented Great Britain in the 5,000 metres competition.

-On the circuit he won the Antrim International Cross Country in 1981 and that same year won the 5000 m IAAF Golden Event ahead of Tolossa Kotu of Ethiopia.
+On the circuit he won the Antrim International Cross Country in 1981 and that same year won the 5000 m IAAF Golden Event ahead of Tolossa Kotu of Ethiopia and became the British 10,000 metres champion after winning the British AAA Championships title at the 1981 AAA Championships.